 How to use socca bread

-This healthy socca recipe is a simple one, that has so many uses.
+This healthy socca bread recipe is a simple one, but is extremely versatile.

-You’re going to love all the fun ways to enjoy this socca recipe.
+You’re going to love all the fun ways to enjoy this socca bread.
 It’s versatile, delicious, and made using simple pantry items.

 For even more pantry friendly recipes, make sure to check out these!